Cleveland Employment Lawyers

 The difference between a 1099 employee and others is usually easy to recognize.
 One example of an independent contractor is a painter hired to paint your home.
 They will not be your employee after finishing the job.

 If you need a permanent employee, the 1099 distinction is not correct.
-Someone who has to show up to the office, follow a company dress code and always answer to th
+Someone who has to show up to the office, follow a company dress code and always answer

 - 5 min read